danielbutts/pantry-manager/readme.md

 DB_TYPE="postgres"
 DB_HOST="localhost"
 DB_PORT="5432"
-DB_NAME="pantry_weasel_dev"
+DB_NAME="pantry_manager_dev"
 API_URL=http://api.yummly.com/v1/api/recipes?
-DATABASE_URL=postgres://localhost:5432/pantry_weasel_dev
+DATABASE_URL=postgres://localhost:5432/pantry_manager_dev

 SESSION_SECRET= // any random assortment of characters will do, at least 16 characters.
-KEEP SECRET!
+KEEP IT SECRET!

 // In order to use this app you will need to obtain a Yummly API key and ID.